 About Me & FAQ’s

-I grew up mostly in Auckland and am (currently) based in Central Auckland (but the cool part).
+I grew up mostly in Auckland and am (currently) based in Central Auckland.
 Although I grew up mostly in Auckland I moved around a lot as a child, living in a mixture of suburban or rural.
 Some of my favourite places I lived were Waiheke Island, Whangapoua Beach and Riverhead.
 As I write this I realise that all of these communities have now become incredibly developed, with Riverhead and Whangapoua now sporting subdivisions featuring matching McMansions.
 Waiheke is also losing its beloved ‘hippy charm’ and becoming more of a getaway island popular with celebrities.
 I also have family in rural Victoria, Australia, so spent a lot of my childhood on huge vegetable farms.

 As a child I had a lot of pets; horses, cats, dogs, birds, guinea pigs, rabbits, fish, a lamb, a calf, chickens… Now days I have just one very large and fluffy cat called Riley.
 I love reading (and am an Alice in Wonderland fan, hence the blog name), baking, tramping and exploring.

 It was my love of the environment that lead me to studying Geography and Environmental Science at Auckland Uni.
 Since finishing uni I have worked for the Department of Conservation, Auckland Council and The Green Part of Aotearoa.
 I also do a lot of freelance work, giving lectures, presentations and workshops about sustainability, waste and the Community Fridge I helped set up.

 When did you have your epiphany moment to quit rubbish?